 The high proportion of males compared to females in the UAE is due to the fact that the majority of expatriate workers (non-citizens) are males who are not accompanied by their family members.

-There are no recent official data available for broader details of the population mix in a country where expatriates (non-citizens) make up the overwhelming majority of its population, as there are more than 200 nationalities in the UAE that reside and work on the country’s territory.
+There is no recent official data available for broader details of the population mix in a country where expatriates make up the overwhelming majority of its population.
+There are more than 200 nationalities that reside and work in the UAE.
 The Indian community is one of the largest expatriate communities residing in the country, followed by Pakistani, Bengali, and other Asian, European, and African nationalities.

-The United Nations estimates the number of expatriates (non-Emiratis) at 8,587 million in 2020 AD or 87.9% of the country’s total population.
+The United Nations estimates the number of expatriates (non-Emiratis) at 8.72 million in 2021 or 88.1% of the country’s total population.

-Arabic is the official language of the Emirates, and due to the presence of more than 200 nationalities, working or residing in the country, there are also other languages in circulation such as English, Hindi, Urdu, Bengali, Nepalese, Persian, Russian, Tagalog, Filipino, and other European languages.
+Arabic is the official language of the Emirates, and due to the presence of so many nationalities working or residing in the country, there are also other languages in circulation such as English, Hindi, Urdu, Bengali, Nepalese, Persian, Russian, Tagalog, and other European languages.

-Estimates of the year 2020 AD indicate that 14.45% of the total population is under the age of fifteen, while 75.97% of the total population falls in the age group 15-54, and 7.68% is between 55 and 64 years old, and for those 65 years and over Their percentage is estimated at only 1.9%.
-The total fertility rate was 1.4 births per woman, and the average life expectancy was 78.1 years (77.1 years for males, 79.1 years for females).
+World Bank estimates of the year 2023 indicate that 15.2 per cent of the total population is under the age of fifteen, while 82.9 per cent of the total population falls in the age group 15-64.
+Only 1.9 per cent of the population is 65 years and older.
+The total fertility rate estimated in 2022 was 1.4 births per woman, and the average life expectancy was 79.2 years (77.7 years for males, 81.4 years for females).